Bluesy1/CharB0T/_posts/2022-05-22-giveaway-error-postmortem.md

 # What went wrong?

-I think, and I have no way to confirm this, that when I went to do step 2, because I initially got a syntax error I had to fix, and after I fixed that I forgot to confirm I copied in the correct references to the [REPL] session, so when I reloaded the module and tried to load the giveaway from the [REPL] session, I lost the giveaway and loaded in `...` ellipses placeholders instead.
+I think, and I have no way to confirm this, that when I went to do step 2, because I initially got a syntax error I had to fix and after I fixed that I forgot to confirm I copied in the correct references to the [REPL] session, so when I reloaded the module and tried to load the giveaway from the [REPL] session, I lost the giveaway and loaded in `...` ellipses placeholders instead.